joneldominic/nestjs-explore/README.md

 $ pnpm run test:cov
 ```

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment.
+The workflow automatically runs tests, builds the application, and prepares for deployment.

+### Workflow Overview

+The CI/CD pipeline consists of three sequential jobs:

+1. **Test Job**: Runs unit tests and e2e tests
+2. **Build Job**: Builds the application and uploads artifacts (runs after tests pass)
+3. **Deploy Job**: Deployment placeholder (ready for configuration)

+### When It Runs

+- **Pull Requests**: Automatically runs on PR creation and updates
+- **Main Branch**: Runs on push to `main` or `master` branch

+### Viewing Workflow Status

+- Check the **Actions** tab in GitHub to see workflow runs
+- View test results and build status in pull request checks
+- Workflow status appears as a checkmark (✓) or X in PR status

+### Workflow File

+The workflow configuration is located at `.github/workflows/ci-cd.yml`.

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.